 Check with your local public library whether they are set up.
 Our library used the Borrowbox app.
 The kids would listen to audiobooks on their phones as we were driving and we could download ebooks to the tablet.

 The two kindles were shared between all 4 of us.
-Book exchanges seem to be a thing of the past and we very rarely found somewhere to exchange English books so the kindles were great.
+Book exchanges seem to be a thing of the past and we very rarely found somewhere to exchange English books, especially kids books, so the kindles were essential.

 Our family bought us an Amazon voucher as a farewell gift.
 We made very good use of this during the year when we couldn’t find books to borrow from the library.